UltraCart/rest_api_v2_sdk_python/docs/OrderApi.md

 # **generate_packing_slip_all_dc**
 > OrdersResponse generate_packing_slip_all_dc(order_id)

-Generate a packing slip for this order for the given distribution center.
+Generate a packing slip for this order across all distribution centers.

 The packing slip PDF that is returned is base 64 encoded